pavaris-pm/FeaturizedConvolution-Network/README.md

 5. achieves `competitive performance` with gradient-boosting algorithm (e.g. catboost@acc79, [best-200iterations]catboost@acc82) and reveals an interesting performance compared to another deep learning model according to its smaller model size (e.g. professorModel@acc76) ⛹

 ---
-- Credits: This Architecture was designed by `Mr. Pavaris Ruangchutiphophan` inspired by an idea of 1-dimensional convolution on signal data
+- ***Credits***: This Architecture was designed by `Mr. Pavaris Ruangchutiphophan` inspired by an idea of 1-dimensional convolution on signal data
 ---